anthony-dipofi/RandomNeuronES/README.md

 # RandomNeuronES
 Evolutionary strategies for neural networks with random weights

-Creates a neural network with random weights, and evolves only the final layer to to reduce training time.
+Creates a neural network with random weights, and evolves only the final layer to reduce training time.
-The evolutionary stratgey used is fairly 'naive'.
+The evolutionary strategy used is fairly 'naive'.
 After each generation the top performing agent is retained and mutated with random noise of a fixed variance.
 It is likely that a more sophisticated stratagy would be more effective as well.

 Training is typically quite quick due to the relatively small number of parameters being adapted.
-Using cuda is considerably faster but also uses considerably more memory.
+Using cuda is considerably faster but also uses significantly more memory.

-Because the network is intialized with random wieghts, it is possible that the features the produce could be insufficient for solving the environment, however, in practice it seems for fairly simple environments this happens pretty infrequently.
+Because the network is intialized with random wieghts, it is possible that the features it produces would be insufficient for solving the environment.
+In practice it seems for fairly simple environments this happens infrequently.
 However the behaviours it learns are often quite strange, and basically do not generalize to other environments at all outside of the environment the agent was trained on.

 Video showing a trained agent here: https://youtu.be/LB6OMTc2dFM